 Submit Your Application

 Thanks to the new law, you can apply online for a medical marijuana card in Illinois.
-The website does not yet support mobile browsers, so use a computer.

 Getting to Know Your Medical Cannabis Card

 As soon as you submit your online application and print off your temporary receipt, you’re a card-carrying Illinois medical marijuana patient.

 While your application is being processed, you can make use of temporary receipt at any local dispensary in the absence of your medical marijuana card.

 Your permanent card looks a lot like a driver’s license, but with some different information.
 The top of your card says, “Illinois Department of Public Health Medical Cannabis Registered Qualifying Patient.”
 On the left side of the card is your headshot – just like a driver’s license.

 To the right side of your picture is identification information regarding your account.
 The first piece of information on your card is your name and patient ID number.
 If you have a caregiver, their name and ID number follow.

 Underneath the patient and caregiver information is your address and date of birth.
 At the bottom of your card is the issue date of your ID card as well as the expiration date.
 The expiration date will coincide with the expiration date on your caregiver’s card.